 Father, sometimes it seems as though everyone around me is living as they see fit.
 It is sometimes difficult for me to hold on to the standards You have set for me.
 But I ask You today Lord, not my will but through Your strength.
 Help me to do those things that You say are right.
 In Jesus' name.
 Amen.

-We've seem where there are men in the Bible who had multiple wives.
-What would you say to those persons who claim that God allowed polygamy?
+Some men in the Bible who had multiple wives, what would you say to those persons who claim that God allowed polygamy?